 Curriculum and Course Descriptions

-Mission Statement of the Bachelor of Science in Business Administration Program
+Mission Statement of the BS in Business Administration

 The mission of the Bachelor of Science in Business Administration is to promote academic excellence, encourage intellectual pursuits, and promote leadership and community excellence within a Christian ethical worldview.
 Graduates will have the ability to solve problems innovatively, based on knowledge of the tools, concepts and theories of the functional business disciplines within the business community.